DOI-USGS/hyswap/docs/source/meta/calculations.rst

 Assumptions and Caveats
 -----------------------
-The ``hyswap`` package functions assume that provided streamflow data has been quality conrolled.
+The ``hyswap`` package functions assume that provided streamflow data has been quality controlled.
 No checks on incorrect, missing, or negative values are performed.
 Users should perform any necessary QA/QC checks on the data prior to using ``hyswap`` functions.
-Similarly, ``hyswap`` functions on the entire length of streamflow data provided to a given function or plot and therefore may represent a mix of regulated and unregulated flow, or span periods of major watershed changes that potentially violate statistical methods.
+Additionally, ``hyswap`` does not detect artifacts or shifts in streamflow data that potentially violate statistical methods, such as transitions from regulated to unregulated flow, or major watershed changes.

 Streamflow Percentiles
 ----------------------

 Streamflow percentiles are a core calculation of ``hyswap`` that are used to determine streamflow conditions (e.g., normal, high-flow, low-flow, drought, flood).
-Percentiles can be computed for streamflow (discharge), runoff, or *n*-day avearge streamflow.
+Percentiles can be computed from daily streamflow (discharge), *n*-day average streamflow, or runoff.
 Multiple types of percentiles are used in hydrologic analysis and vary in what subset of observations are used in calculating a given set of percentiles.
 Percentiles are closely related to exceedance probabilities used to construct flow duration curves (see below).
 The ``hyswap`` package provides support for the following types of streamflow percentiles:

 +---------------------------+-------------------------------------------+
 | Percentile Type           | Description                               |